ONKAR-PATIL-01/Online-Voting-System-App/README.md

 * Functionality

-                  In this project which is online voting system we are generating a QR code for each candidate  who is standing up for election and the user will have to go for just scan the QR code for choice candidate from there Smartphone.
+        In this project which is online voting system we are generating a QR code for each candidate  who is standing up for election and the user will have to go for just scan the QR code to choose  candidate from there Smartphone.
           We used Firebase database which is a global platform for storing data so that we can use this app globally we just require the internet
           connection for voting using this app For this we are manually giving them a username and password by recognizing their identity for authentication.
           We have following features
                1. one user can’t vote twice
                2. Invalid user can’t log in to the system
                3. Your vote will be safely going to candidate u choose.
                4. U can see the result-on-result page instantly when admin allows u to see.